defuse-protocol/defuse-sdk/README.md

 # Defuse Protocol SDK [DEPRECATED]

 > [!NOTE]
-> The repository will be updated any longer, please use https://github.com/defuse-protocol/sdk-monorepo
+> The repository will not be updated any longer, please use https://github.com/defuse-protocol/sdk-monorepo

 The Defuse Protocol SDK is a powerful and flexible package designed to facilitate asset swap trading logic in React or Next.js applications.
 This SDK provides developers with the necessary tools and components to integrate advanced swap functionality into their decentralized applications (dApps).